-I confessed the fact that I don’t get down and play with my kids all that often, but I do constantly facilitate and watch them play.
-One of the things I love to do is help set up magical play scenes for the children.
+I confessed that I don’t get down and play with my kids all that often, but I do constantly facilitate and watch them play.
+One of the things I enjoy to do is help set up play scenes for the children.
 I was first inspired by this concept by Kate from Picklebums and I highly recommend this post from her: Imaginative Play at Home.
-Fostering imaginative play is important to me as it’s evolving play: it starts with the building phase, then the play phase, and the play evolves with the environment.
-Plus, as a bonus, this sort of play lasts for days!

 How to Make